-Like the idea of having your Queen Charlotte Track experience arranged for you, staying in superb accommodation but still walking independently?
-This independent walk combines a lovely selection of the track's premier lodge and hotel-style ensuite accommodation complete with three course dining, daily packed lunch, luggage transfers and Picton drop off/pickups.
+Like the idea of having your Queen Charlotte Track experience arranged for you, staying in ensuite-style accommodation and with meals included but still walking independently?
+The deluxe walk combines our handpicked selection of the track's lodge and hotel-style ensuite accommodation with three course dining, daily packed lunch, luggage transfers and Picton drop off/pickups.
 After an exhilarating hike each day come to rest at Furneaux Lodge, Mahana Lodge and Lochmara Lodge.
-If you would like a trip with an emphasis on premier accommodation and meal inclusions, this is the perfect package for you!
+If you would like a trip with an emphasis on lovely accommodation and meal inclusions so you can simply walk and enjoy, this is the perfect package for you!

 A pre-tour briefing is held the day prior to departure.
 Details will be forwarded with your booking confirmation.

 Day 1 – Ship Cove to Furneaux Lodge, Endeavour Inlet

 We collect you from your accommodation in Picton to join the water taxi to Ship Cove where your walk begins.
 This scenic and historic reserve was a favourite anchorage for Captain Cook during his explorations in the 1770s as well as being a site of significance for local Maori.
 Bush is mainly a mixture of stunning podocarp and beech forest with punga ferns and other New Zealand native foliage.
 This day is regarded as the premier section of the Queen Charlotte Track.
 Your walk concludes at Furneaux Lodge where you stay in a lovely suite with sea views.

 Day 2 – Endeavour Inlet to Mahana Lodge